joedvorak/Current-Monitor/README.md

 # Test Procedures
 To test the current and voltage monitor a coiled wire connected to a motor was wrapped through the current sensor five times.
 # Test Results
 The results can be seen below.
-The average current was measured to be rooughly 20 A and the voltage was roughly 2.5 V.
+The average current was measured to be roughly 20 A and the voltage was roughly 2.5 V.

 ![bae305 voltage graph 2](https://user-images.githubusercontent.com/38290976/39389050-dacef778-4a52-11e8-886f-6f612e11888b.PNG)